What Is Input Lag And How To Reduce It

-Input Lag, also referred to as Input Delay or Input Latency, is the time delay between a user action (such as a keystroke, mouse movement, or controller input) and its corresponding response on the display.
-For gamers, particularly those engaged in fast-paced genres like first-person shooters (FPS), racing games, or competitive esports, minimizing input lag is crucial to maintaining quick reaction times and peak performance.
+Input Lag – also referred to as Input Delay or Input Latency is the time delay between a user action (such as a keystroke, mouse movement, or controller input) and its corresponding response on the display.
+For gamers, particularly those engaged in fast-paced genres like first-person shooters (FPS), racing games, or competitive esports, minimizing input delay is crucial to maintaining quick reaction times and peak performance.

 Tip: Ready to level up your competitive gaming?
 Don’t miss our top pick on Amazon* (Affiliate Link)!